Formula 1 boss Ross Brawn warned back in 2019 that the F1 cost cap measures “have teeth” and will bite teams if they fall foul of the rules.

 “Whereas before we had the resource restriction, which was a gentlemen’s agreement between teams – well there’s not many gentlemen in the paddock I’m afraid, and that was a failure.

 “But this has teeth.
 If you fraudulently breach the financial regulations, you will be losing your championship.
 So it has serious consequences if teams breach these regulations.”

-Brawn went on to say the financial regulations set out will need further refinement, but reiterated that Formula 1 must have greater control over team spend.
+Brawn also conceded that F1 would face challenges in implementing the cost cap model, but reiterated that Formula 1 must have greater control over team spend.